 The field team should document how the slug tests were performed in the field so that modeling and calculations can be performed correctly once the field work is completed.
-The slug test field data can be documented in a simple table or form (Figure 16).
+The slug test field data can be documented in a simple table in the field book (Figure 16) or form (Appendix II).
 Field information about the well construction geometry (Figure 17) and aquifer type (confined/unconfined) also will be required to complete modeling of the slug test data and calculation of the formation K.